 2

-' inrds. orthe Spanish authorities. or which resulted from internal political
+iards. orthe Spanish authorities or which resulted from internal political

-feuds or dissensions among the Filipinos themselves during eitherof suid
+feuds or di.‘ t sions among the Filipinos themselves durinu eitherof said

 insurrections:

-Provided. however. that the pardon and amnesty hereby granted shull
+Provided however. that the pardon and amnesty hereby granted shall

 not include such persons commit-tin;r crimes since May first, nineteen

-hundred and two. in any province of the archipelago in which ‘.tL the time
+hundred and two in any province of the archipelago in which at the time

 civil government was established. nor shall it include such persons as